10 things to know before applying for Croatian citizenship: Guide for 2023

 If your relative left Croatia for another country within the former Yugoslavia, then the right to citizenship is negated for all of their descendants (by law).

 If your relative left Croatia for another country outside of the former Yugoslavia, then the right to citizenship is preserved.
 HOWEVER, for some reason in practice, this is not always the case.

 There is nothing in the law that says the right to citizenship is negated for European descendants of Croatian nationals.
 Regardless, they are rejecting application requests to some people (or just sitting on them and not issuing a decision at all).
 When there is no decision, there is nothing to appeal.

 If this situation applies to you, it does not mean you should not apply.
 You still should.
 If they deny your claim on this basis, raise hell about it!
 There is no legal basis for them to deny your claim.
 Until enough people get in the government’s face about this discrimination, it will not be addressed.

 Your claim to citizenship (based on Article 11) can also be affected depending on when your ancestor left Croatia.

 If your ancestor left Croatia before October 8, 1991 (the start of the war for independence), then your claim to citizenship is still intact.

-If your ancestor left Croatia after October 8, 1991, then all claims to citizenship for their descendants are cancelled.
+If your ancestor left Croatia after October 8, 1991, then all claims to citizenship for their descendants are canceled.
 In this case, it does not matter where they went, only that they left after this date.

 The reason is that if a person left after the start of the war, it implies that they abandoned Croatia.